Ftkhan717/Meeting-notes/Oktopods.md

 # KVM and RDP:

 * KVM and RDP help us connect our computer to international system.
-* RDP and KVM help us provide the path to connect our computer with the company computer that is in U.S.A.
-* KVM can access multiple user to the same computer at a time
+* KVM can access multiple user to the same computer at the same time.
 * RDP works around Azure Active Directory.
 * RDP is much better than KVM.
 * RDP is fast and KVM is slow.
-*

 # OktoPods:
-octopods is operational knowlede and tecnology office. works its a group of 4 people sone is leader and the three are assisting the leader. one of the king region in oktopods is communication throughh communication we can interact with eachother effectively. if tye meeting in ms team you can use trancription rdp is much better than kvm is very slow you shoukld be collaborativeyou can help the head to  do this task
+* Oktopods is operational knowlede and tecnology office.

+### how oktopods work:

+* Oktopods is like a group of four people.
+In this group one person is acting like a head and the other three people are co-workers of the head.
+These three people are assisting the head in his task.
+* One of the king region in oktopods is communication, throughh communication we can interact with each other effectively to compelete that task.
+I can't talk about the task right now, because the tasks differ depends on what the head is doing.
+So basically the head has all the work.
+* So to take an initiative to ask the head "what can i do to help you?" or "what can I do to help the team".
+So it's like more structured.
+* As I am working on one of the oktopods so by using KVM, I can watch him(my head) work and see how can I can help him out.

+### Familiar with Oktopods:

+* You will get more familiar with Oktopods as you start working in it and when you will be assigned with tasks you will understand it then.